willymwaura/taskmanagerapi/README.md

 # taskmanagerapi
 simple todo app api
-It just have the get ,post , delete methods the api is currently running on willlymwaura.pythonanywhere.com till feb 2022
+It  haves the get ,post , delete HTTPS methods Authentication is done using djoser module